treadwell/LLMscanner/README.md

 - After each non-dry run, PDFs are rendered in landscape alongside each log (`*.pdf`), overwriting prior PDFs.
 The development PDF is regrouped by person with one page per person.
 Requires `pandoc` + a PDF engine (e.g., `pdflatex`) installed.

 ## Smoke Test
-- Dry-run the processor for a narrow window (defaults to yesterday):
+- Dry-run the processor for a narrow window (defaults to today):
   `python3 scripts/smoke_test.py`
 - Include OpenAI extraction and an API ping to validate the key/connectivity:
   `python3 scripts/smoke_test.py --llm openai --ping-openai --start 2025-11-24 --end 2025-11-25`